kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 #### Extra Options Menu
 Press SELECT on the main options menu to go to the extra menu where several new features can be toggled.

-#### Activate Color Correction
+#### Color Correction (Y Shader)
 This applies when playing or emulating as a Gameboy Color game.
 It's assumed you are using a modern backlit screen with no other color correction.
 Under these stated conditions, the colors will be highly saturated.
 Press SELECT at the copyright screen when the game first boots (before the Gamefreak logo).
-- A sfx will play and a symbol with appear at the bottom right to let you know that it worked.
+- A sfx will play and a symbol will appear at the bottom right to let you know that it worked.
 - This will fix the saturated colors.

 Note: Can also be toggled in the extra options menu.